-What is a TIN number?
+What is a Tax Identification Number (TIN)?

-TIN numbers identify taxpayers and help facilitate the administration of their national or cross-border tax affairs.
+TINs identify taxpayers and help facilitate the administration of their national or cross-border tax affairs.
 These unique identifiers may be used in respect of an individual or a business such as a limited company.

 - Taxpayer identification numbers – in the UK this is known as the Unique Taxpayer Reference (UTR)